adashen/vscode-tomcat/README.md

 * [Apache Tomcat](http://tomcat.apache.org/)
 * [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) (for debuging war package)

+If you are a Windows user, you should add the bin subdirectory of your JDK installation to your user-level environment variables.

 ## Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.